masc-ucsc/docs/docs/pyrope/10-internals.md

 If the result of the last two imports has the same variables, the import has "converged", otherwise a compile error is generated.
+This multi-pass solution does not address all the false paths, but the common case of having two sets of independent variables.
+This should address most of the Pyrope cases because there is no concept of "reference/pointer" which is a common source of dependences.

 ### Register Reference